LEAD is a 3-session program where participants hone their collaborative leadership skills to become more effective community leaders.

 Leadership Indianapolis believes cost should not be a barrier, scholarships are available.
 Please contact Greg Stowers (email@example.com or 317.860.3676) prior to registering for more information.

 LEAD is important because it teaches the professionalized, soft skills that you are oftentimes asked to use without being told how to use them.

-For instance: you may be asked to chair a committee and given a task to complete, but you’re not taught that the success of that project unless you can get that committee to work together.
-Some people seem to be natural at such tasks, but in truth there are professional skills that are used to make a group work together.
+For instance: you may be asked to chair a committee and given a task to complete, but you’re not taught that the success of the project relies on getting the committee members to work collaboratively.
+Some people seem to be natural at such tasks, but in truth there are skills that are used to lead a group in working together.